chunnodu/blog/content/posts/Reading List 2022.md

 - The Art of Learning (a) - Josh Waitzkin
 - How to Sell to Nigerians - Akin Alabi
 - API's for Dummies
+- The Innovation Stack - Jim McKelvey

 ### In Progress
+- Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig
 - The Bitcoin Standard - Saifedean Ammous
 - The Penguin Book of Japanese Short Stories
-- The Innovation Stack - Jim McKelvey
 - Everybody Writes - Ann Handley
 - Shi-ka-ke - Naohiro Matsumura
 - Scaling Up - Verne Harnish

 ### Upcoming
+- Assata - Assata Shakur

+- The Shape of Things(A Philosophy of Design) - Vilem Flusser
+- Music 109: Notes on Experimental Music - Alvin Lucier
+- The Knowledge Graph Cookbook - Andreas Blumauer
+- The Mind of the Maker - Dorothy Sayers
 - African Fractals - Ron Eglash
 - Realtime: Making Digital China
 - The Man God Uses - Oswald J Smith